puppe1990/ELIZA-ruby/README.md

 Along with Jeff and others I am contributing to a book about ELIZA.
 The website is [inventingeliza.com](https://inventingeliza.com/).

-Thanks to Rupert Lane, you can [run the version of ELIZA from the MIT archive](https://github.com/rupertl/eliza-ctss).
+Thanks to Rupert Lane, you can [run the ELIZA code found in the MIT archive](https://github.com/rupertl/eliza-ctss), which is a slightly earlier version than 1966 ELIZA.
 (Jeff's [ELIZA Reanimated paper](https://doi.org/10.48550/arXiv.2501.06707).)

 ---